Norway Rental Laws: Pro-landlord, Neutral or Pro-tenant?

 Rents: Can landlord and tenant freely agree rents in Norway?

 The Norwegian rental market is free.
-However rent may not be agreed that is unreasonable compared with that normally obtained in agreements for newly rented property let on similar terms.
-But in practice this provision is not onerous to the landlord.
+However, rent may not be agreed upon that is unreasonable compared with that normally obtained in agreements for newly rented property let on similar terms.
+But in practice, this provision is not onerous to the landlord.

 If no specific rent has been agreed on, the landlord or tenant may demand a rent corresponding to that normal in similar property let on similar agreement terms.
 Cases will be heard either by the Conciliation Court (forliksrådet) or by the Rent Disputes Tribunal (Husleietvistutvalget).